qkudev/promise-render/README.md

-# `render-promise`
+# `promise-render`

-`render-promise` is a lightweight JavaScript library that simplifies the process of rendering components asynchronously by wrapping them in a function that returns a Promise.
+`promise-render` is a lightweight JavaScript library that simplifies the process of rendering components asynchronously by wrapping them in a function that returns a Promise.

 ## Installation

-You can install render-promise via npm:
+You can install promise-render via npm:

 ```
-npm install @qkudev/render-promise
+npm install promise-render
 ```

 Usage
-To use `render-promise`, simply import it into your project:
+To use `promise-render`, simply import it into your project:

 ```
-import { renderPromise } from 'render-promise';
+import { promiseRender } from 'promise-render';
 ```

 Then, you can use the `renderPromise` function to render your component asynchronously: